Unrolling Graph-based Douglas-Rachford Algorithm for Image Interpolation with Informed Initialization: Conclusion

-$\f_i \in \mathbb{R}^K$ is a $K$-dimensional feature vector for pixel $i$, computed from data via a shallow CNN \cite{Do2024}. $\M \succeq 0 \in \mathbb{R}^{K \times K}$ is a PSD \textit{metric matrix}, also learned from data, and $d^* \gg 0$ is a parameter.
+\end{small} $\f_i \in \mathbb{R}^K$ is a $K$-dimensional feature vector for pixel $i$, computed from data via a shallow CNN \cite{do2024interpretable}. $\M \succeq 0 \in \mathbb{R}^{K \times K}$ is a PSD \textit{metric matrix}, also learned from data, and $d^* \gg 0$ is a parameter.
 By \eqref{eq:signed_edge}, larger feature distance means smaller edge weights, and thus $\cG^d$ is a \textit{similarity} graph.
-Signed edges are important, so that interpolation weights in $\bTheta$ can be adjusted in both directions.
+Signed edges are important, so that directed edge weights in $\A_{M,N}$ can be augmented in both directions into $\A_{M,N} + \P_{M,N}$.